LanWu076/LanWu076.github.io/_pages/about.md

 Research interests
 ======
-My research focuses on robotic perception, 3D scene understanding and reconstruction, SLAM and mapping, dynamic environment modelling, active perception, and robot manipulation and planning.

-I also work with alternative and multi-modal sensing, including LiDAR, RGB-D, sonar and millimetre-wave radar.
-A central theme in my work is the use of probabilistic and field-based representations to enable robust perception, mapping and control in complex, dynamic environments.
+My research focuses on robotic perception, 3D scene understanding and representation, SLAM and mapping, dynamic environment modelling, and active perception.
+I also work with alternative and multi-modal sensing, including LiDAR, RGB-D, sonar and radar.

 Applications span advanced manufacturing, field robotics, human–robot collaboration, and assistive technologies such as bionic visual–spatial devices for people who are blind or vision-impaired.

+**My long-term goal is to develop model-based, learning-based, or combined model- and learning-based representations that tightly couple scene understanding and decision-making, enabling robots to operate reliably and intelligently in complex real-world environments.**

 - Robotic perception and 3D scene understanding
-- SLAM and 3D mapping (multi-view, multi-sensor)
+- SLAM and 3D mapping
 - Dynamic environment modelling
 - Active perception and view planning
 - Robotic manipulation and motion planning
-- Multi-modal sensor fusion (LiDAR, cameras, sonar, millimetre-wave radar)
+- Multi-modal sensor fusion (LiDAR, cameras, sonar, radar)

 Selected key research outcomes (2020-2025)